kubevela/kubevela.github.io/docs/platform-engineers/traits/patch-trait.md

         }
 ```

+In `patch`, we declare the component object fields that this trait will patch to.
+If you want to modify other traits in this trait, you can use `patchOutputs`.

 The patch trait above assumes the target component instance have `spec.template.spec.affinity` field.
 Hence, we need to use `appliesToWorkloads` to enforce the trait only applies to those workload types have this field.

+At the same time, this patch also assumes that there is another trait bound to the component, and that there will be a `service` resource in this trait.

 Another important field is `podDisruptive`, this patch trait will patch to the pod template field,
 so changes on any field of this trait will cause the pod to restart, We should add `podDisruptive` and make it to be true